Pool Party!: Yo Gabba Gabba! version

 On August 21, 2007, The Aquabats appeared on the second episode of the first season of Yo Gabba Gabba!, a Nickelodeon children's television series which Christian Jacobs co-created and produced, where they performed to a re-recorded version of "Pool Party!".
 Outside of a shortened running time which omitted the bridge and final chorus, the re-recording was mostly identical to the original composition, with the exception of a more prominent keyboard mix and an added chorus of children cheering and singing along to parts of the song.

 Although the original "Pool Party!" contained no objectionable lyrical content, The Aquabats still chose to rewrite parts of the lyrics to be suitable for Yo Gabba Gabba!'s primary demographic of preschool-aged children.
 For example, "Girls look cute in their swimming suits" was changed to "Grab your swimming suit, it'll be a hoot", while the main chorus of "It was a pool party for the cool kids in my school" was altered to "It was a pool party for everybody in the world".
+Despite these changes the band continues to use the original lyrics.